Admissions during the school year

 Contact the schools directly, if you want to apply for these or any other private or independent school in Redbridge.

-If you are applying for a Redbridge community school, read the Admissions Arrangements 2021-2022 carefully.
+If you are applying for a Redbridge community school, read the Admissions Arrangements 2020-2021 (PDF 251KB) carefully.

 Applying for a faith school or own Admission Authority school